BL4Z3210/Manual-Octopath-Traveler-2-Archipelago/README.md

 - Skills
 - Musical Records

+### The Rules:

+If anything is unclear, check The Rules.md in the directory and if you still have questions, contact me in my thread in the archipelago manual discord server!

 ### Opional Mods:
 EXP Multiplier: Allows you to reach higher level and jp counts much faster.
 Useful for shorter syncs.
 If testing prooves that 4x EXP and JP is too low, I may up it.